Camden Water Restrictions 2026

 Allowed Watering Hours

 Camden Stage 2 LIP mandatory rules limit lawn and landscape irrigation to 2 days per week, overnight only (6 PM to 6 AM).
-Odd addresses water Tuesdays and Saturdays; even addresses water Wednesdays and Sundays.
 Hand watering, drip irrigation, and soaker hoses remain permitted any time outside the 6 AM to 6 PM blackout.
 Camden Water Utility customer service can confirm address parity and provide variance information.

 Still Allowed